DHARPA-Project/prototyping-interface/README.md

 ## General
-This prototyping interface's goal is to enable the production of functional prototypes for user testing purposes in the context of the DHARPA project.
+This UI prototyping interface's goal is to enable the production of functional UI prototypes for user testing purposes in the context of the DHARPA project.
 It is built with a React front-end and a Python backend.
 Both end exchange data via Flask.
 User actions that trigger operations on their initial dataset (such as edits or advanced data analysis) are processed by Python and then sent back to the front-end.

 ## Current stage